bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 These instructions should not be followed "blindly".
-If you have already made other custom changes to your Seagate Central software via the command line, such as installing other cross compled software, then make sure that none of the steps below interfere with those changes.
+If you have already made other custom changes to your Seagate Central software via the command line, such as installing other cross compiled software, then make sure that none of the steps below interfere with those changes.